AY2324S1-CS2113-T17-1/tp/docs/README.md

 * CALORIES: Your target value for calories intake, in terms of cal.
 * PROTEIN: The target for protein intake, in terms of milligrams.
-* CARBS: Your target value for carbohydrate intake, in terms of milligrams.
+* CARB: Your target value for carbohydrate intake, in terms of milligrams.
 * FAT: Your target value for fats intake, in terms of milligrams.